crocoder7/crocoder7.github.io/_posts/2023-11-27-PrometheusJvmMetric.md

 Pros when using Amazon managed prometheus : Since it is not in out cluster, we don't have to worry about it affecting nodes of the cluster. <br>
 Prometheus operator is needed to be install in k8s cluster in order to send metric to our central Prometheus. <br>

-- First, create name space for prometheus.
+- First, create name space for prometheus. <br>
 ```
 kubectl create namespace prometheus
 ```

 - Second, create OIDC provider and service account (from the code below : iamserviceaccount).
-Attach prometheus write access policy to service account.
+Attach prometheus write access policy to service account. <br>
 ```
 eksctl utils associate-iam-oidc-provider --cluster ${EKS_CLUSTER_NAME} --approve

 eksctl create iamserviceaccount --name my-service-account --namespace prometheus --cluster my-cluster \
     --attach-policy-arn arn:aws:iam::aws:policy/AmazonPrometheusRemoteWriteAccess --approve
 ```

 - Third, install prometheus operator using helm with values.yaml below. <br>
-This is values.yaml
+This is values.yaml <br>
 ```
 alertmanager:
   enabled: false